The Lov\'{a}sz Local Lemma: Foundations and Applications: The Cluster-Expansion Lemma

-which recovers the standard form of the LLL (Theorem~\ref{theorem: LLL}).
-Moreover, the derivation above relies on a crude product bound that ignores independence constraints, and is therefore not tight.
-In this sense, the Cluster-Expansion Lemma yields a lower bound that agrees with that of the LLL.
-However, the Cluster-Expansion Lemma is formulated in terms of an undirected dependency graph, whereas the LLL is often stated using a dependency digraph.
-As noted in Remark~\ref{remark:digraph-to-graph}, passing from a digraph to the associated undirected graph may enlarge the neighborhood of each vertex, thereby strengthening the required inequalities.
-Consequently, the above argument does not yield a derivation of the LLL from the Cluster-Expansion Lemma, but rather highlights the relation between their respective lower bounds.} \end{remark}
+Setting $y_i := \frac{x_i}{1-x_i}$, with $x_i \in (0,1)$, gives $\frac{1}{1+y_i} = 1 - x_i$ and $\frac{y_i}{1+y_i} = x_i$.
+Hence, \eqref{eq:cluster-stronger-condition} and \eqref{eq:product-bound} reduce to \eqref{eq1: condition} and \eqref{eq1: LLL}, respectively, recovering the standard form of the LLL.
+The derivation above relies on a crude product bound that ignores independence constraints, and is therefore not tight.
+In this sense, the lower bound provided by the Cluster-Expansion Lemma reduces to that of the LLL after the above relaxation.
+The Cluster-Expansion Lemma is formulated in terms of an undirected dependency graph, whereas the LLL (Theorem~\ref{theorem: LLL}) is formulated in terms a dependency digraph.
+By Remark~\ref{remark:digraph-to-graph}, passing from a dependency digraph to its associated undirected graph may strengthen the sufficient conditions.
+Therefore, the above argument does not yield a derivation of the LLL from the Cluster-Expansion Lemma, but rather highlights the relationship between the two results.} \end{remark}

-\begin{remark}[Symmetric specialization of the Cluster-Expansion Lemma] {\em Suppose that the events admit an undirected dependency graph $G=([n],E)$ of maximum degree $d$.
-Consequently, for all $i \in [n]$,